oktadev/okta-blog/_source/_posts/2022-01-27-build-website-with-eleventy.md

 {% img blog/build-website-with-eleventy/home-page.png alt:"Home Page" width:"800" %}{: .center-image }

-Next, click the login button to see the Okta Sign-in widget in action.
+Next, click the login button to see the Okta Sign-In Widget in action.
 You can log in with your Okta credentials.

 {% img blog/build-website-with-eleventy/login-page.png alt:"Login Page" width:"800" %}{: .center-image }